ella-codes-dao/AuthFlow/docs/AuthFlow_Grant_Draft.md

 	- Configurable to be transparent to users about who the identity provider is (Emerald ID)
 - Business Citadel (Like Emerald ID, Business Citadel is a cloud-hosted Identity Provider (and so much more) but focused on the business sector and providing secure employee access to the Web2 world.
 We will share more information about Business Citadel soon!)

-#### Server/Client SDK (Software Development Kit)
-- Wrapper for interacting with the system
+#### Server/Client SDKs (Wrapper for interacting with the system)

 - Server SDKs
   - Go (Golang)
   - NodeJS
 - Client SDKs
   - Swift
   - JS/NodeJS

 ### Impact